MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 This policy covers users with [per-user MFA](/azure/active-directory/authentication/howto-mfa-userstates), a configuration that Microsoft no longer recommends.
 These users are targeted by Conditional Access and required to perform multifactor authentication for all cloud apps.

 This policy targets Microsoft Entra ID P1 and P2 tenants where security defaults aren't enabled and there are less than 500 per-user MFA enabled/enforced users.

 ### Multifactor authentication and reauthentication for risky sign-ins

 This policy covers all users and requires MFA and reauthentication when we detect high-risk sign-in.
 High-risk in this case means something about the way the user signed in is out of the ordinary.
-These high-risk sign-ins might include: travel that isn't normal, password spray attacks, or issues with a token.
+These high-risk sign-ins might include: travel that highly abnormal, password spray attacks, or token replay attacks.
 For more information about these risk definitions, see the article [What are risk detections](/entra/id-protection/concept-identity-protection-risks#sign-in-risk-detections).

 This policy targets Microsoft Entra ID P2 tenants where there are enough licenses for each user.
+Entra ID does not allow risky users to register for MFA, so to avoid locking them out of the system this policy is only available to organizations where every user is already registered for MFA.

 ## How do I see the effects?